djthorpe/remotes/README.md

     	Key mapping file extension  (default ".keymap")
 ```

-In particular the software expects the LIRC device to be `/dev/lirc0` by default.
-You will
-need to create a folder at `/var/local/remotes` which will be used for storing the
-key mapping database for each remote, which is stored in XML format with the file
-extension `.keymap`.

-You can check to see if the software is working with the following command:
+Here is a detailed description of how to use each tool.
+You can check to see if the
+software is working with the following command:

 ```
 bash% ir_rcv
 ```

-This will display a table of learnt keys and also display scan codes which have yet to be matched
+This will display a table of learnt keys and also display scan codes which have yet to be
-(marked as `<unmapped>`.)
+matched (marked as `<unmapped>`.)
 This is what some example output might look like:

 ```
 Name                 Key                       Scancode   Device     Codec           Event                  Timestamp